The Basics of a Business Safety Net

 Safety Net How-to’s

-The rule of thumb is to invest or use the money you have at hand to expand your business operations.
+The rule of thumb is to invest or use the money you have to expand your business operations.
 Your money earns interest better this way.
-In addition to that, you also need to look into how you can improve your credit collection program in order to earn more cash for your business.
+In addition, you also need to look into how you can improve your credit collection program in order to earn more cash for your business.

 A safety net can help your business go a long way, especially in this fluctuating economy.
 So now what are you going to do to build your cash reserves?

 D&V Philippines offers cloud-based accounting solutions that let you to access your business accounting information from any location, at any time.
 Get in touch with our qualified advisers to find out more.